gemini-15/blog-engine/core/articles/sandboxing_ai_agents/sandboxing_ai_agents.md

 In the MCP docs we find this note :
 > **Security considerations**: Both clients and servers must handle sensitive data appropriately during sampling.
 Clients should implement rate limiting and validate all message content.
 The human-in-the-loop design ensures that server-initiated AI interactions cannot compromise security or access sensitive data without explicit user consent.

 MCP servers are subject to different attacks.
 They can have access to the filesystem, databases and other types of resources.
-So why don't we have more runtime isolation in there ***(legitimate question, why don't we implement sandboxing and least privilege principle here by default?)***
+So why don't we have more runtime isolation in there ***(legitimate question, why don't we implement sandboxing and least privilege principle here by default?)***.

+MCPs should be untrusted, and must not run on an a trusted environment, thus building a dedicated workspace for the agent to communicate with the MCP servers will add better protections !